kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

     VolumeName string `json:",inline" protobuf:"bytes,1,opt,name=volumeName"`
     // The relative file path inside the volume mount to select from.
     Path string `json:",inline" protobuf:"bytes,2,opt,name=path"`
     // The key of the env file to select from.
-Must be a valid key.
+It must be a valid key within the
+    // env file.
+An invalid key will prevent the pod from starting, even if it's
+    // successfully created.
     Key string `json:"key" protobuf:"bytes,3,opt,name=key"`
     // Specify whether the file or its key must be defined.
 If the file or key
     // does not exist, then the env var is not published.